statistikZH/xaringanstat/README.md

 `devtools::install_github("tlorusso/xaringanstat")`

-After installing the package the templates are available in  the R Studio menu `File -> New File -> R Markdown -> From Template -> Ninja Presentation`
+After installing the package the templates are available in  the R Studio menu `File -> New File -> R Markdown -> From Template -> Stat ZH Template for xaringan`